-In the following there is an overview of the commands.
-Please regard the command sequence is to be started with CMD\START and ended with CMD\END.
+Please regard the command sequence is to be started with CMD_START and ended with CMD END.

 Command Description Diagnostics entry CMD_START In the first line CMD_START is to be located.
 0xE801 There is a diagnostic entry if CMD_START is missing 0xE8FE WAIT1SECOND Waits ca. 1 second.
 0xE803 WEBPAGE The current web page of the CPU is stored at the MMC as "webpage.htm".
 0xE804 LOAD_PROJECT The function "Overall reset and reload from MMC" is executed.
 The wld file located after the command is loaded else "s7prog.wld" is loaded.
 0xE805 SAVE_PROJECT The recent project (blocks and hardware configuration) is stored as "s7prog.wld" at the MMC.
 If the file just exists it is renamed to "s7prog.old".
-0xE806 FACTORY_RESET Executes "factory reset".
+If your CPU is password protected so you have to add this as parameter.
+Otherwise there is no project written.
+Example: SAVE_PROJECT password 0xE806 FACTORY_RESET Executes "factory reset".
 0xE807 DIAGBUF The current diagnostics buffer of the CPU is stored as "diagbuff.txt" at the MMC.
 0xE80B SET_NETWORK IP parameters for Ethernet PG/OP channel may be set by means of this command.
-The IP parameters are to be given in the order IP address, subnet mask and gateway in the format xxx.xxx.xxx.xxx each separated by a comma.
-0xE80E Enter the IP address if there is no gateway used.
-CMD_END In the last line CMD_END is to be located.
+The IP parameters are to be given in the order IP address, subnet mask and gateway in the format xxx.xxx.xxx each separated by a comma.
+Enter the IP address if there is no gateway used.
+0xE80E CMD_END In the last line CMD_END is to be located.
 0xE802 corresponding diagnostics entry is put in parenthesizes.